Academics at Orca

-The Orca staff believe that the mastery of mathematics concepts and skills comes with connecting our classroom math activities with students' lives.
+The Orca staff believe that the mastery of mathematics concepts and skills comes with connecting our classroom math activities with students’ lives.
 In addition, mastery requires repeated exposure and practice, not just one lesson.
-The Orca staff draws these parallels to life while using Everyday Math for K-5, CMP2 for 6-7th, and Algebra I for 8th grade.
+The Orca staff draws these parallels to life while using Everyday Math for K-5, CMP2 for 6-7th, and Pre-Algebra for 8th grade.

 Everyday Math Background